Adversarial Fine-tuning in Offline-to-Online Reinforcement Learning for Robust Robot Control: Preliminaries

 where $\gamma$ is the discount factor, $Q_{\theta_i^-}$ and $\pi_{\phi^-}$ denote the target critic and target policy, respectively, and $\varepsilon\sim\mathrm{clip}(\mathcal{N}(0,\sigma^2),-c,c)$ is the target policy smoothing noise.
 The operator $\mathrm{clip}(x, a, b)$ restricts the value $x$ to the interval $[a, b]$.
 The critics minimize the Bellman error:

 Some prior work~\cite{APL,adaptive_bc} retains the TD3+BC penalty during fine-tuning.
 However, when perturbations are introduced, the effectiveness of stored actions under perturbed dynamics is not guaranteed.
 In such cases, maintaining the constraint may hinder adaptation.
 Therefore, we discard the penalty during online fine-tuning to allow more flexible policy updates.
+The Appendix~\ref{appdx_hyperparams} presents a comparison of final performance with and without the BC penalty.